4th of July Ice Cream 3 Ways

 Top with dragon fruit and pocky or any other fruit/candy combo you love.

 This one is a callback to childhood.
-When I was a kid, I was all about mixing my ice cream until it was liquid and then pretending it was soup.
-I asked around at B+C HQ and nearly everyone said they did the same thing.
+When we were kids, we loved mixing my ice cream until it was liquid and then pretending it was soup.
 What is with that?
 Why would we want to turn DESSERT into something that would normally be dinner or a side?

 Ice Cream “Soup"